openpracticelibrary/openpracticelibrary/content/practice/realtime-retrospective.md

 - Markers
 - Painters Tape

+#### Prep
+- Find a wall or surface that is long enough to handle the amount of feedback you are expecting.
+- Make a long line to represent time
-This represents the type of feedback that you wish to receive (Positive, Negative, Surprised).
+- Draw a Happy Face above the line, a Sad Face below the line, and a surprised face along the line.
+(This represents the type of feedback that you wish to receive (Positive, Negative, Surprised))
 ![Realtime Retrospective Setup](/images/realtime-retro-prep.jpg "Sample Prep Setup for Realtime Retrospective")

 #### Step 1